marcelohama/tree-data-structures/README.md

 # tree-data-structures
 Several algorithms for tree data structures (B-Tree, AVL-Tree, in-memory, and static).
+Trees are very important data structures.
+With then, one can model hierarchy structures such as directory folders, inheritance relationships and optimized searches.
+The bellow download contains a very simple C/C++ implementation of a <a href="http://en.wikipedia.org/wiki/B-tree" target="blank">B-Tree</a> (RAM and Hard-Disc versions) and an <a href="http://en.wikipedia.org/wiki/AVL_tree" target="blank">AVL-Tree</a>.